Shynixn/BlockBall/docs/source/customizing/areaprotection.rst

 ~~~~~~~~~~

 * Animal and Monster protection enabled: Should animals and monster be thrown out of the arena with the given velocity when they try to enter it?
-* Animal and Monster protection velocity: Velocity being applied when they enter the arena
+* Animal and Monster protection velocity: Velocity being applied when they enter the arena.
-* Join protection enabled: Should player be thrown out of the arena with the given velocity when they try to rejoin in it?
+* Join protection enabled: Should player be the certain velocity being applied when they get stuck in the forcefield?
-* Join protection velocity: Velocity being applied when they enter the arena
+* Join protection velocity: Velocity being applied when they get stuck in the forcefield.